bids-standard/bids-specification/src/02-common-principles.md

 Nothing in this specification should be interpreted to disallow the storage/distribution of non-compliant derivatives of BIDS datasets.
-In particular, if a BIDS dataset contains a `derivatives/` sub-directory, the contents of that directory may be a heterogeneous mix of BIDS Derivatives datasets and non-compliant derivatives.
+In particular, if a BIDS dataset contains a `derivatives/` subdirectory, the contents of that directory may be a heterogeneous mix of BIDS Derivatives datasets and non-compliant derivatives.